You are still eligible.

 We accept applications beyond the December deadline.
 However, we highly recommend that students interested in applying to our program submit their application materials by the recommended deadline because the admission committee begins to review applications shortly after December 1.

 On a few occasions in the past, additional opportunities to fund students have manifested well after the application deadline, but prior to the admittance deadline in June (March for international applicants).
 Thus, we encourage students to apply even if they miss the recommended deadline.
-Students may also inquire with Christy Williams to see if we are still accepting applications.
+Students may also inquire with Dr. Nicole Rodriguez to see if we are still accepting applications.